timothymamo/timothymamo.com/content/post/platform-setup.md

 - Reduced ‘blast radius’ of changes.
 You’ll only affect the layer you’re actually changing.
 - Clear distinction between different lifecycles and logical groups.
 This makes it easier to make sense of the platform architecture without getting lost in inter-resource dependencies.
-- Reduces the posibility of introducing ‘incorrect’ inter-resource dependencies to a resource that has a shorter lifecycle.
+- Reduces the possibility of introducing ‘incorrect’ inter-resource dependencies to a resource that has a shorter lifecycle.
-- Possibility to introduce more granular separation of concerns.
-This also makes it easier for high-maturity software teams to add self-managed infrastructure components in the platform while maintaining a proper separation of concerns.
+- Possibility to introduce granular separation of concerns.
+This makes it easier for [stream-aligned teams](https://teamtopologies.com/key-concepts) to add self-managed infrastructure resources in the platform while maintaining proper separation of concerns and compliancy.
 - It becomes easier to move towards immutable and ephemeral infrastructure across the board, going layer by layer.

 However, there are also things to keep in mind:

 - For each resource you need to have a clear understanding of its lifecycle, ownership, and dependencies.
-- Inter-layer dependencies need to be clear, as you cannot generally reference attributes from resources in a different layer, or adds complexity to do so.
+- Inter-layer dependencies need to be clear.
+Referencing attributes from resources in a different layer can be fairly complex.
 Specific dependencies (e.g. EKS needs Subnet IDs which may be in a different layer) need to be explicitly specified.
 This adds some complexity.

-1. Monolithic: a single codebase run to update an environment variable in the EKS Cluster might redeploy all services or update a routing table in the VPC
-2. Layered: a single codebase run to update an environment variable in the EKS Cluster can never touch anything outside of that specific layer (like a routing table or service deployment, since they are in different layers)

 ## Conclusion

+Creating a Layered platform in the cloud requires knowledge of the business needs, both internal and external.
+This is why there isn't a one size fits all solution.
+But having concrete Objectives and Principles that can be followed during this design process ensures that what you are building takes advantage of what the cloud brings to the table.
+Infrastructure that can be distributed, immutable and ephemeral whilst also empowering teams to deploy their own resources enabling fast delivery of customer requirements.